 Jianjun (Jay) Hao

-Assistant Professor of Plant Pathology
+Associate Professor of Plant Pathology

 Degree: Ph.
 D. 2000, University of California-Davis

 Location: 174 Hitchner Hall